Parkinson's Disease Diagnosis

 There are no blood tests or brain scans that can make the diagnosis of Parkinson’s disease.
 Right now, the diagnosis of Parkinson’s disease is still made based on the history (what someone tells the doctor about their symptoms) and the examination.

-In some cases, a doctor may order an CT scan or an MRI (different kinds of pictures of the brain) to make sure nothing else is happening, but these scans will not show any changes relating to Parkinson’s disease.
+In some cases, a doctor may order medical imaging such as a CT scan or an MRI to make sure nothing else is happening, but these scans will not show any changes relating to Parkinson’s disease.

 In 2012, the FDA approved a special kind of brain scan called a DaT scan.
 In this scan, people receive an injection of a dye and then pictures show if there is a brain problem relating to the chemical dopamine.
 However, this scan was approved only to help figure out if someone with tremor (shaking) has a disease in the Parkinson family or if their tremor might be related to a different disease called “familial essential tremor.”